Home

 Subscribe with Bloglines

 ADD vs ADHD: Is there a difference between the two disorders?
-While there are differences between ADD and ADHD, the terms are often interchangeable for the sake of simplicity.
+There are differences between ADD and ADHD but the terms for ADD (Attention Deficit Disorder) and ADHD (Attention Deficit Hyperactivity Disorder) are often used interchangeably for the sake of simplicity.

-At the end of the day, ADHD vs ADD matters little as the terms are generally interchangeable and generally understood by the general public.
+In the end, simply use the term you prefer.
 It may seem awkward to explain to someone “My son was diagnosed with ADHD with predominantly Hyperactive-Impulsive type characteristics.”
-As a result, for most folks is ofter easier to simply state “My son has ADD.”
+Rather, it may be easier to simply state “My son has ADD.”